sangwkim/fred_simulation_model/README.md

 # fred_simulation_model

+This repository contains the source code to train a simulation model for the FrED (Fiber Extrusion Device) used in the paper [Dynamic Control of a Fiber Manufacturing Process Using Deep Reinforcement Learning](https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=9437478).
+This also includes a code that simulates a simple proportional-integral control on the learned model.

 ## Prerequisites

-Use the below commands to install required dependencies. (assumes that you use anaconda environment)
+Use the below commands to install required dependencies.

 ```bash
 conda install pytorch torchvision torchaudio cudatoolkit=10.2 -c pytorch